For the first timers:

 However, they are not trained to diagnose a medical illness and cannot use medications.

 A psychotherapist may be a psychiatrist, psychologist, or another mental health professional who has had further specialist training in psychotherapy.
-As well as listening and discussing important issues with you, the psychotherapist can suggest strategies for resolving problems and, if necessary, help you to change your attitudes and behavior.
+As well as listening and discussing important issues with you, the psychotherapist can suggest strategies for resolving problems and, if necessary, help you change your attitudes and behavior.

 Whom should I see for my problem?